Achieving Negative Emissions in Production of Green Steel and Green Chemicals Using the VAMCO Family of Gas Separation Technologies

 Higher degree studies supported:

-Three postdoctoral research fellows and one PhD student will be supported by this project.
+Originally, three postdoctoral research fellows and one PhD student were to be supported by this project.